16 Most Common Stainless Steel Grades [Explained]

 AtlasCR12 is a recent modification of grade 409 and 410 stainless steel.
 It has decent resistance to wet abrasion and slightly corrosive surroundings.

-It is effective in a range of applications where galvanized or painted aluminum or carbon steel doesn’t work for an extended period of time.
+It is effective in a range of applications where galvanized or painted aluminum or carbon steel won’t work for an extended period.
 However, light surface rust can form in humid atmospheres, making the alloy inappropriate for decorative applications.

 12. Grade 409